 Above you can see my dough filled with the filling for Sweet Potato Pie.
 It was cooked at 350F for about 50 minutes.

 This article was posted on Friday, December 3rd, 2010 at 5:29 pm and is filed under Desserts, Holidays Around the World, Main Course, Recipes of the World, Thanksgiving.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply